lamaral-devops/PersoneticsTest/README.md

 4. It was also necessary to change the permissions of the pem keys using the command "chmod 400 file-name" and move them into the "deployment" folder.

-After these changes, it is only necessary to run the command "ansible-playbook -i inventory deploy_jenkins" and "ansible-playbook -i inventory deploy_minikube" in the "deployment" folder, and both servers will be up and running.

-In case the login screen continues to show up, you can use the following command at the end of the Dockerfile_Jenkins_Master:

-"USER root
-RUN sed -i 's/<useSecurity>true<\/useSecurity>/<useSecurity>false<\/useSecurity>/g' /var/jenkins_home/config.xml
-USER jenkins"

 5. It was necessary to add a "--no-cache -t" flag in the docker build command to setup jenkins, this change was made in the main.yml file in setup_jenkins/tasks/main.yml.

 6. I changed the plugins list to retrieve the latest version of them, and added 6 different ones, like pipeline-utility-steps:latest for example.